 Evolving Toward a Recovery-Oriented Mental Health Model

 Welcome Home Vets contracts with local psychotherapists who are experienced in military culture and in treating combat-related trauma.
 Our psychotherapists provide individual, group, couples and family therapy to veterans and their families at no cost.

-With the addition of peer support groups, Welcome Home Vets' therapeutic approach is evolving toward a recovery-oriented model of treatment for veterans and their families.
+Welcome Home Vets' therapeutic approach is evolving toward a recovery-oriented model of treatment for veterans and their families.

 "In the model, recovery refers to both internal conditions experienced by persons who describe themselves as being in recovery—hope, healing, empowerment, and connection—and external conditions that facilitate recovery—implementation of the principle of human rights, a positive culture of healing, and recovery-oriented services," writes Dr. Nora Jacobson and Diane Greenley, M.S.W, J.D. , in "What is Recovery?
 A Conceptual Model and Explication" published in the journal Psychiatric Services.

 "The aim of the model is to link the abstract concepts that define recovery with specific strategies that systems, agencies, and individuals can use to facilitate it."

 Welcome Home Vets therapists focus on developing resilience and responsibility for themselves while promoting recovery from related syndromes, such as codependency, anxiety and depression.

 Unlike traditional group therapy, in which a veteran attends group therapy week after week, sometimes for an indefinite period of time, the recovery model focuses on strengthening and empowering the individual and the family to have greater control and choice in their treatment and to "recover" in a healthy manner.

 The aim is for the veteran and family member to assume more and more responsibility for him- or herself.
 Responsibilities include developing goals; working with a therapist; engaging with family and friends to reach goals; making decisions; and engaging in self-care.